-The main compartment has less depth than what a 5 sun puzzle box should have, to compensate for the space the secret drawer beneath it takes up.
-This may or may not be a problem depending on the size of the item you want to store inside.
+The main compartment has less depth than what a regular five sun puzzle box should have; to compensate for space that the secret drawer beneath it takes up.
+This may or may not be a problem, depending on the size of the item you want to store inside.

 Get the latest price from Amazon.com here.